-Summertime in Indiana isn’t complete without a visit to a local waterpark.
+Summertime in Indiana isn’t complete without a visit to an Indiana waterpark.
 Residents of Marion are privy to their very own water park, Splash House.
 This family-friendly venue is just one hour from Indianapolis and totally worth the drive.

 Splash House Water Park

 The Splash House features include a lazy river, a children’s water play area with slides, giant water slides, and a wave pool!
 The only other wave pools we know about in Indiana are at Holiday World Splashin’ Safari and the new Murphy Aquatic Center in Avon.

 Other features of the park are a concession stand, lifeguards, cabana rentals, lots of grass to spread out on and so many things to do for children of all ages.
 Children under 13 years of age must be accompanied by an adult during their visit.

 Splash House is a popular destination for residents and visitors.
 Admission prices are reasonable, there are a lot of things to do and the drive isn’t too bad from most central Indiana cities.
 It’s best to arrive early in the day because often, the water park fills up and the lines are long.

 There are three water slides at Splash House.
 Guests must be 48 inches or taller to ride the slides.
 Two twisty water slides are great for racing down.
 The third water slide is a giant “flush” slide that shoots the rider out into a spiral where they go around and around and finally fall through a “drain.”
 This bowl slide is really fun for older kids or kids who are a bit more daring.
 The two racer slides are body slides and are a lot of fun.